kelvinatorr/xkcd-password/README.md

 # Why

 I created this to learn Go.
-I wanted to learn how to handle http routes, read and write files, use HTML templates, manipulate Go variables, and write unit tests.
+I wanted to learn how to handle HTTP routes, read and write files, use HTML templates, manipulate Go variables, and write unit tests.